The Maven Project

 Managing dependencies for your Java applications is difficult, unless you have Maven!
 Maven is an Apache build manager for Java projects.
-In this post, we will use a Maven plugin (Maven Assembly) to pull all the unirest-java dependencies in one bundle/jar file.
+In this example, we will use a Maven plugin (Maven Assembly) to pull all the unirest-java dependencies in one bundle/jar file.

 Let’s get started (the steps below assume you already have Java and Git installed):